-X (Twitter) – Connection and settings
+X (Twitter) – Connection & settings

-Estimated reading time: 6 min
+Estimated reading time: 5 min

 X twitter banner